MSW Instantons

 The relation of these vacua with the $4d$ gauge theory vacua arising for $R\to \infty$ is somewhat subtle, but can formally be obtained as follows.
 We introduce a Lagrange multiplier field $S$ to impose the constraint (\ref{AffineConstraint}).
 The superpotential becomes \be W \ = \ S(\tau - \sum d_i \phi_i/g_3^2) + \sum \exp(- d_i\phi_i/g_3^2) \ee where we used the relation $g_4^2 \sim R g_3^2$.
 Upon integrating out the $\phi_i$ and using $\sum d_i = h^\vee - 1$ one obtains \be W \ = \ \tau S + h^\vee\, S(\log (S/\Lambda^3) - 1) \ee which is the Veneziano-Yankielowicz superpotential for the gaugino bilinear $S \sim {\rm Tr}(\lambda\lambda)$.
 It is expressed purely in terms of $4d$ quantities, so we can take the $3d \to 4d$ limit.
 We can also integrate out $S$ to get \be W \ = \ -h^\vee \Lambda^3 e^{-\tau/h^\vee}e^{2\pi i k/h^\vee} \ee in the $k$th vacuum.
 Although it looks constant, in field theory the meaning of this superpotential is that $\Delta W$ calculates the tension of domain walls.
 In a gravity theory, $\Lambda \sim M_{Pl} \exp(-1/b_0 g_4^2(M_{Pl}))$ depends on the moduli and is not a constant.

-In the $F$-theory limit, we cannot wrap an $M5$-brane on each $D_i$ separately, but only on the sum $\sum d_i D_i$.
-Such an $M5$-brane is singular, but the holomorphic Euler character of such a divisor vanishes, so we expect the $M5$-brane does not contribute to the superpotential.
+In the set-up above, there is another configuration we should consider, namely an $M5$ wrapping the whole elliptic fiber.
+In fact in the $F$-theory limit, we cannot wrap an $M5$-brane on each $D_i$ separately, but only on the sum $\sum d_i D_i$.
+Such an $M5$-brane is singular, but the singularities are of normal crossing type, so we use the arithmetic genus criterion.
+The holomorphic Euler character of such a divisor vanishes, so the $M5$-brane does not contribute to the superpotential.
 Indeed in the four dimensional gauge theory this superpotential is not generated by instantons but by strong dynamics, consistent with the arithmetic genus criterion \cite{Witten:1996bn}.
-If the $M5$ contributed, it would indicate a stringy correction to the gauge theory result, which we believe to be absent (as it would modify the $E_8$ gaugino condensation story for example).
+If the $M5$ had contributed, it would indicate a stringy correction to the gauge theory result, which should be absent (as it would modify the $E_8$ gaugino condensation story for example).

 Actually getting such pure gauge groups is somewhat rare.
 In $M$-theory compactifications to three dimensions, we can certainly construct ALE fibrations to get any desired gauge group.
 However in order for such a compactification to lift to $F$-theory, the compactification must admit an elliptic fibration, and this imposes some important constraints.
 More typically, embedding in an elliptic fibration will force the presence of matter curves, where the elliptic fiber further degenerates.
 Such matter curves are closely related to anomaly cancellation conditions in six dimensions.
 If the matter curve has genus one or larger, and there is no $G$-flux, then there are massive quarks which can becomes massless at special loci on the moduli space.